Hot Wheels: Chevrolet Forum Names Chevy’s Best Trucks

-We zero in on the most iconic Chevy models over the past 100 years.
+We zero in on the most iconic Chevy trucks over the past 100 years.

 The 100-year anniversary for any company is something that most can appreciate, because it’s such a huge accomplishment.
 However, when that centennial mark is tied to something as iconic and American as Chevy trucks, it’s even more special.
-Of course, the best thing about a car company’s 100-year mark is that it officially allows us to weigh in on our favorites over the years.
+Of course, the best thing about Chevrolet truck’s 100th anniversary is that it officially allows us to weigh in on our favorites from over the years.
 So, in honor of the long line of memorable pickups and SUVs that have worn the Chevrolet badge, here are 10 we think are most iconic Chevy trucks of all time.

 1. 1947 Chevy 3100 Series